Gersten-type conjecture for henselian local rings of normal crossing varieties: Abstract

 \section{Abstract}

-Let $n\geq 0$ be an integer.
-For a normal crossing variety $Y$ over the spectrum of a field $k$ of positive characteristic $p>0$, K.Sato defined an \'{e}tale logarithmic Hodge-Witt sheaf $\lambda^{n}_{Y, r}$ (cf. \cite[p.726, Definition 3.1.1]{SaL}) on the \'{e}tale site $Y_{\et}$ which agrees with $W_{r}\Omega^{n}_{Y, \log}$ (cf. \cite{I}) in the case where $Y$ is smooth over $\spec(k)$.
-In this paper, we prove the Gersten-type conjecture for $\lambda^{n}_{r}$ over the henselization of the local ring $\mathcal{O}_{Y, y}$ of $Y$ at a point $y\in Y$.
-As an application, we prove the relative version of the Gersten-type conjecture for the $p$-adic \'{e}tale Tate twist $\mathfrak{T}_{1}(n)$ (cf. \cite[p.537, Definition 4.2.4]{SaP}) over the henselization of the local ring $\mathcal{O}_{\mathfrak{X}, x}$ of a semistable family $\mathfrak{X}$ over the spectrum of a discrete valuation ring $B$ of mixed characteristic $(0, p)$ at a point $x\in \mathfrak{X}$ in the case where $B$ contains $p$-th roots of unity.
+Let $n\geq 0$ and $r>0$ be integers.
+Let $\mathcal{O}_{X, x}^{h}$ be the henselization of the local ring $\mathcal{O}_{X, x}$ of a scheme $X$ at a point $x\in X$.
+For a normal crossing variety $Y$ over the spectrum of a field $k$ of positive characteristic $p>0$, K.Sato defined an \'{e}tale logarithmic Hodge-Witt sheaf $\lambda^{n}_{Y, r}$ (cf. \cite[p.726, Definition 3.1.1 (1)]{SaL}) on the \'{e}tale site $Y_{\et}$ which agrees with $W_{r}\Omega^{n}_{Y, \log}$ (cf. \cite{I}) in the case where $Y$ is smooth over $\spec(k)$.
+In this paper, we prove the Gersten-type conjecture for \'{e}tale sheaves which satisfy some properties over $\mathcal{O}_{Y, y}^{h}$.
+For example, $\lambda_{Y, r}^{n}$ and $\mu_{l}^{\otimes n}$ satisfy these properties where $\mu_{l}$ is the \'{e}tale sheaf of $l$-th roots of unity for an integer $l$ which is prime to the characteristic of $Y$.
+Let $B$ be a discrete valuation ring of mixed characteristic $(0, p)$ and $\mathfrak{X}$ a semistable family over $\spec(B)$.
+Suppose that $B$ contains $p$-th roots of unity.
+As an application of the Gersten-type conjecture for $\lambda^{n}_{r}$, we prove the relative version of the Gersten-type conjecture for the $p$-adic \'{e}tale Tate twist $\mathfrak{T}_{1}(n)$ (cf. \cite[pp.537--538, Definition 4.2.4]{SaP}) over $\mathcal{O}_{\mathfrak{X}, x}^{h}$.
 Moreover, we prove a generalization of Artin's theorem (cf. \cite[p.98, Th\'{e}or\`{e}me (3.1)]{Gr}) about the Brauer groups.